nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 This is a good time to stain or paint the doors if you want.
 I'm going to leave mine natural.

 ### Adding fabric

+Adding the fabric can be a little tricky and time-consuming.

 ### Mounting